isolver/ECEM13_PyET/source/content/data_processing.rst

     :width: 700px
     :align: center
     :height: 400px
-    :alt: Eye Angle Traces with associated XY Velocity and Accelleration Trace
+    :alt: Eye Angle Traces with associated XY Velocity and Acceleration Trace

-Magnified Eye Angle Traces with associated XY Velocity and Accelleration Trace
+Magnified Eye Angle Traces with associated XY Velocity and Acceleration Trace

 .. image:: ./vel_acc_zoomed.png
     :width: 700px
     :align: center
     :height: 400px
-    :alt: Magnified Eye Angle Traces with associated XY Velocity and Accelleration Trace
+    :alt: Magnified Eye Angle Traces with associated XY Velocity and Acceleration Trace

+.. _filtering:

 **************************************
-3. Filtering Out Noise
+Filtering Out Noise
 **************************************

-With any eye tracking system it is often benifitial to filter the sample data data recorded device to:
+With any eye tracking system it is often beneficial to filter the sample data data recorded device to:

-# Reduce high frequency noise from eye position data, possibly increasing precision measures.
+    #.
+Reduce high-frequency noise from eye position data, possibly increasing precision measures.
-# Decrease velocity and accelleration noise in the eye signal, possibly improving eye event detection (Saccades, Fixations, etc).
+    #.
+Decrease velocity and acceleration noise in the eye signal, possibly improving eye event detection (Saccades, Fixations, etc).

 When using a filtering algorithm on your eye sample data, it is important to consider:

-A. What effect does the filter have on the reported characteristics of the occulomotor behaviour.
+A. What effect does the filter have on the reported characteristics of the occulomotor behaviour:

-    I. Are small saccades being removed?
+    #.
+Are small saccades being removed?
-    II.
+    #.
 Is the duration, amplitude, peak velocity, or other such properties of saccades being significantly effected?
-    III.
-Are over shoots to target locations being exagerated?
+    #.
+Are over-shoots to target locations being exagerated?

 B. What is the impact of the filter on the overall delay of on-line access to the eye data being reported?

-C. What parameters area adjustable in the filtering algorithm, and what are the *best* settings to use?
+C. What parameters are adjustable in the filtering algorithm, and what are the *best* settings to use?

 There is often no one right answer to the above questions and considerations.
 The experimental paradigm being run and the way in which the resulting eye data collected will